bkkumar7015974487/website_monitor/README.md

 #### The websites

 Add some websites to `websites.yaml`.
+See file for example.

 ### 3. Deploy